 Living with pain is never easy as it affects your entire lifestyle.
 Living with pain and stiffness due to trigger points can be even harder!
 What is more important than taking your best shot at eliminating these trigger points before if further affects your life?

 We strongly believe that we can help you, and we have thousands of happy clients to back this claim.
 You are welcome to try our products for a 60 day period..
-If you are committed to following the treatments outlined in the product instructions we are very confident that our BFST Wraps® and ColdCure Wraps® will aid you immensely.
+If you are committed to following the treatments outlined in the product instructions we are very confident that our TShellz Wraps and Cold Compresses will aid you immensely.
 If you do not receive the benefits that countless of our other customers have experienced from our products, call us, mail the product back to us and we will provide you with a full product refund.

+Our online shop accepts Visa & Mastercard as well as a Paypal Payment option.
 We also encourage your to Call Our Office at 1-866-237-9608 (toll free continental NA) where we can answer any questions you have and/or take your order via phone.

 Our customer service lines are open 5 days a week helping people understand their injuries and how to treat them.
-Simply call toll free 1-866-237-9608 to talk or place an order with one of our knowledgeable Product Advisers.
+Simply call toll free 1-866-237-9608 to talk with one of our knowledgeable Product Advisors.
 They have the ability to answer questions and even put together a treatment plan for you.

-Product Advisers are available Monday, Tuesday - 9:00 am to 10:00 pm Eastern Standard Time and between 9:00 am and 5:00pm Wednesday, Thursday and Friday.
+Product Advisors are available 9:00 am to 5:00 pm Eastern Standard Time Monday to Friday.

 If you would like to learn more about trigger points and their relation to frozen shoulder and general shoulder joint immobility, then do not hesitate to contact a AidMyFrozenShoulder Advisor immediately by phone or email.